 In the first part of the Waves section (4.6.1) we will learn some basic facts about waves; their types, what they do, how to describe them and finally how they can be used.

-Please note - the second and third sections, 4.6.2 and 4.6.3 are not yet complete, so are currently not available.
+Please note - third section, 4.6.3 is not yet complete, so not currently available.

 There are TWO ways to categorise Waves